 This will sound contradictory but the same traits that make you a successful business owner could also cause you to fail.
-If you understand why, you won’t join the legions of entrepreneurs that had the drive and passion to succeed but ended up going back to work for somebody else.
+If you understand why, you won’t join the legions of entrepreneurs who had the drive and passion to succeed but ended up going back to work for somebody else.

 It’s all about leverage and if you’ve never studied how this largely misunderstood word is pivotal to your success, now is the time.